Delaware Corporation $249

 Information about a Delaware Corporation

-A corporate name must be distinguishable from existing corporate names in Delaware.
+The corporate name must be distinguishable and different from existing corporate names in Delaware.

 Registered office address must be located in Delaware.
 Our incorporation fee includes a Delaware registered office address and registered agent for the first year.